VRwaltzLab/Packet-Shredding-Protocol/data-analysis/Motivation.md

 1024 fragment increase: 64B(1023headers)(8b/B)(1/100Mbps)(1Mb/1024Kb)(1Kb/1024b) = 5.00ms increase
 #### Conclusion 8:
 In the network as a whole smaller packet sizes improves delays.
 Essentially, there is a decrease in transmission delay proportional to h*(b-b/f) with an added header transmission delay p(f-1) where b byte message sent over f fragments with empty packet size(header size) p.
 And a unknown potential for causing its own queueing delay.
+This [paper](https://link.springer.com/chapter/10.1007/978-981-10-2035-3_14) explores the effect, but has calculation errors, and I don't trust its optimality claims as its assumptions are overly simplistic.
 #### Conjecture/Hypothesis 9:
 Transmission delays might account for most of the loaded vs unloaded latency.
 #### Claim 10: